 This is self-serving, but here are 7 reasons you should join a roller derby team after this pandemic ends.
 YOU KNOW YOU WANT TO.

 A while back, a coworker asked me if I knew of any video conferencing tool that included live closed captions, and at the time, I didn’t.
 BUT!
 Now, both Google Meet and Zoom (in beta) are offering this for the hard of hearing.
 Very cool!
 One caveat: I was testing the tool on Meet with Stef recently and when I said, “This has live captions!” it showed up as “This has wife captions!”

 I’ve been sending a lot of mail lately and I highly recommend it.
 Since March, I’ve sent surprise care packages to out-of-state friends, birthday gifts, notes to family, and even graduation cards to the seniors on my street who had Class of 2020 signs in their yards.

-The 2020 List of Twitter Calls for Pitches/Submissions Google Doc is up to date!
+-The 2020 List of Twitter Calls for Pitches/Submissions Google Doc is up to date!
 There have been a ton of calls from editors, particularly requesting work by Black writers.
 Go get paid!!

 Okay, that’s all for this installment!
 Hit reply if you like this newsletter and I’ll write you back.
 Or, hit forward if you’ve got a buddy you think would be into it.
 Later, folks!

 Thanks to Owen Williams for making my sweet banner art!

 $ Consider supporting this newsletter via this digital tip jar $